-As outlined above, the Regulator provided conditional approval of Seqwater's amended DWQMP prior to the commencement of the 2020-21 reporting period on 29 April 2020.
-During the reporting period, on 15 March 2021, under an Information Notice given pursuant to section 99(1)(b) of Act Seqwater's amended DWQMP was formally approved by the Regulator.
-The approval conditions for both notices, and Seqwater's compliance with them, are detailed in Table 2 below.
+As outlined above, the Regulator provided approval of Seqwater's amended DWQMP on 15 March 2021, prior to the commencement of the 2021-22 reporting period.
+Under an Information Notice given pursuant to section 99(1)(b) of the Act, Seqwater's amended DWQMP was formally approved by the Regulator.
+The approval conditions and Seqwater's compliance with these conditions, are detailed in Table 2 below.

+Rev. no.

+Doc No.

+Doc Owner

+Version Date

+Doc Approver

+01

+D22/322151

+Principal Water Quality

+19/12/2022

-Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D21/178939 Principal Product Quality 1/12/2021 Manager - Technical Support and Improvement
+Manager - Technical Support and Improvement